Cherry Blossom Clinic: Cherry Blossom Clinic Revisited

 The Move revisited "Cherry Blossom Clinic" while recording their second studio album, Shazam, in 1969.
 This version was recorded with a different lineup to that of the original song, since both bassist Ace Kefford and rhythm guitarist Trevor Burton had either quit the band or were let go.
 Although Jeff Lynne was considered to be hired by the band, he turned down the offer because of his hectic schedule with his own band, The Idle Race.
 Instead, Rick Price was hired as a bassist, while all guitar parts were played by Wood.
 Like the original "Cherry Blossom Clinic", it was recorded at Advision Studios in London.

 This version has a spoken introduction by drummer Bev Bevan, in which he, assisted by Roy Wood on acoustic guitar, quotes an alternative version of the original opening lyrics.
 This rendition is notably less psychedelic, and more progressive.
 The wah-wah guitar is less noticeable, and the string and brass arrangements are both missing.
 The song continues Wood's usage of musical quotation, which he started in 1966 with the single "Night of Fear".
 On Shazam the song is followed by a medley of J. S. Bach's "Jesu, Joy of Man's Desiring", Paul Dukas' The Sorcerer's Apprentice and Tchaikovsky's "Thé" (the Chinese dance) from his ballet The Nutcracker; since these works were all in the public domain, this medley is listed as part of "Cherry Blossom Clinic Revisited" without acknowledging the real works or their composers.

-The song was first issued in February 1970, when it was included as the closing track to side one of the Move's second studio album Shazam.
+The song was first issued in February 1970, when it was included on side one of the Move's second studio album Shazam.
 The album, while not commercially successful, received critical acclaim.
 In his review for Shazam, AllMusic critic stated that "Cherry Blossom Clinic Revisited" is similar to the three songs on Side B of the album.
 Something Else! wrote that the musical quotation, along with the harder sound than the original leads to it becoming a "class-A classical rock orgy."
 Rolling Stone critic John Mendelsohn wrote that "Cherry Blossom Clinic" was an adaptation of another song about mental hospital confinement, which has "orgasmic choruses".